Spectral evidence: Initial accusations

 In May 1692, a Court of Oyer and Terminer was established to try these cases.
 However, the court faced the problem of how much weight to give to spectral evidence.
-During the pre-trial hearings, various other types of evidence had been brought against the accused – including evidence of "ordinary witchcrafts" (i.e. the casting of spells resulting in injury or property damage), the discovery of poppets and witches' marks, and signs of unusual physical strength – but only the spectral evidence had been gathered for every case.
+During the pre-trial hearings, various other types of evidence had been brought against the accused – including evidence of "ordinary witchcrafts" (i.e. the casting of spells resulting in injury or property damage), the discovery of poppets, witches' marks, and signs of unusual physical strength – but only the spectral evidence had been gathered for every case.
 Furthermore, of the 156 people taken into custody before the court suspended its activities in September, 79 were charged on the basis of spectral evidence alone.

 The strength of spectral evidence was based on the assumption that the Devil could not assume another person's shape without their consent.
 Deodat Lawson stressed this point in a sermon preached on 24 March.
 He also explained that the Devil, wherever possible, binds into his service "those that make a Visible Profession" of holiness, in order to "more readily pervert others to Consenting unto his subjection".
 This was an attempt to allay doubts about the fact that some of the accused, such as Nurse and Corey, were well-respected community members with a reputation for piety.

 However, Puritan minister Cotton Mather took a different view.
 In a letter to magistrate John Richards, Mather advised the court not to place too much stress upon spectral evidence, because "it is very certain that the devils have sometimes represented the shapes of persons not only innocent, but also very virtuous".
 He suggested that spectral evidence should be taken as a presumption of guilt, but would not in itself be sufficient for a conviction.